 \section{Making \emph{outliers} less significant}

-Having reviewed how outlier poses to be a problem in \emph{least squares} error function, we now provide a simple means by which it can be corrected: \emph{by applying some length scale to the discriminant function}.
+Having reviewed how outliers pose to be a problem in \emph{least squares} error function, {we now review a simple means through which they can be made less significant: \emph{by applying some length scale to the discriminant function}.}